nickrusso42518/nots/README.md

   * Ensure there are no duplicate OSPF router IDs.
 While it is technically possible to duplicate RIDs in different areas (sometimes), there is no legitimate reason to do it.
-This playbook __always__ considers this an error
+This playbook __always__ considers this condition an error.

 ## Variables
 The following subsections detail the different types of variables, their